Dreammaster13/blockchain-for-devs-book/content/part-1-blockchain-networks-concepts/mining-and-mining-pools/mining-rewards-and-difficulty.md

 Something interesting to note is that there's a correlation between Bitcoin's price and mining difficulty; as Bitcoin increases in value, more miners are attracted to it, thus increasing its security (a network with more hash rate is harder to attack).

-In the next chapter, we will talk about [mining pools](/content/part-1-blockchain-networks-concepts/mining-and-mining-pools/mining-pools.md).

 [^1]: Not related to the cryptocurrency exchange of the same name.
 [^2]: A Satoshi is the smallest unit of Bitcoin, kind of like cents for US dollars.